lukemoore66/FastCaption/README.md

 # Fast Caption
 An image captioning GUI written in PowerShell

-This is useful for captioning images for text-to-image projects like Stable Diffusion.
+This is useful for captioning image datasets for text-to-image projects like Stable Diffusion.

 PowerShell v7 required